josehu07/hux-kernel/README.md

 $ qemu-system-i386 -cdrom hux.iso
 ```

-You will see GRUB popping up.
-Choose the "`Hux`" option to boot into Hux.
+You will see the QEMU GUI popping up with GRUB loaded.
+Choose the "`Hux`" option with <kbd>Enter</kbd> to boot into Hux.

-For development instructions, please check out the wiki pages.
+For development setup & instructions, please check out the wiki pages.
+I have every single detail documented there.

 ## References